ANGdesarrollo/ANGdesarrollo/README.md

 Hello!
 My name is Alexis Graff

-I am a Full-Stack developer with knowledge in NODE JS with EXPRESS, SQL, MONGO DB, REACT JS and GIT.
+I am a Full-Stack developer with knowledge in NODE JS with EXPRESS, SQL, MONGO DB, REACT JS, TYPESCRIPT, JAVASCRIPT, GIT, SCSS, BOOTSTRAP, MUI, HTML and CSS.

 I love working with computers and I am passionate about programming, problem-solving, and both team and independent work.